In This Article

 Proactive approach focusing on building ethical culture:

-Emphasize integrity as professional skill, not just rule
+- Positive Framing: Emphasize integrity as professional skill, not just a rule

 12. Proctored Exam Centers (Hybrid Approach)

-For high-stakes exams, offer option of taking test at authorized testing centers:
+For high-stakes exams, offer the option of taking the test at authorized testing centers:

 Cost: $30-75 per student | Effectiveness: 99% (nearly eliminates cheating)